gbengafagbola/data-structures-and-algorithms-go/1.0.array-hashing/6.5.first-duplicate/readme.md

-Here's a **comprehensive README** for your Go program that includes two implementations of a function to find the **first duplicate value** in an array.
-This breakdown covers the motivation, usage, implementation details, time/space complexity, and how each approach works.

----

 # 📦 FirstDuplicateValue – Go Implementation

 This Go package provides two implementations of the `FirstDuplicateValue` function, which finds the first integer that appears more than once in a given array.
 The second occurrence must have the **minimum index** compared to other duplicates.